dolphin-emu/dolphin/Readme.md

 The Scripting API is very minimal right now, but nothing speaks against it growing.
 Please open an issue describing your needs and I will try to add it!

-> **Why is there no scripting UI?**
-> I don't want to start Dolphin from a command line, or restart it for every change in my script, or have to open the _log_ to see the output!

-This is not deliberate.
-I just have never written any UI stuff with Qt, and I didn't bother looking into it yet.

 > **Why does the emulator crash or hang?**